garybake/blog/content/2023_01_12_testing_pyspark_with_pytest.md

  - Tests ran a lot quicker on bitbucket pipelines than when ran locally.
 I don't think bb pipelines run on super beefy machines but I seen full tests sets take 2 hours to run locally and then 20 minutes on the pipeline.
  - The docker image should start off a single spark instance and then all the tests connect to that for their spark session.
- - Spark.shutdown() I could never get working cleanly.
+ - `Spark.shutdown()` I could never get working cleanly.
 The session was always closed before the teardown.
+ - Should the dataframe from get_data() be created using a fixture?

-Things I couldn't get working for this article but weren't really essential
+Things I couldn't get working for this article but weren't really essential.

  - Keeping the docker image open needed nasty hacks.
 I would have liked to use docker compose.
- - I'm not sure why I needed to install pyspark on the spark image
+ - I'm not sure why I needed to install the pyspark library on the spark image.

 # Fin